jhonMaravilla/J2EE/Knight's Tour/README.txt

 The program is pretty straight forward.
-	* Inside WEBINF folder, run index.jsp
+	* Inside WebContent folder, run index.jsp
 	* Choose either intelligent or non intelligent method
 	* Enter the number of tries
 	* Enter your desired matrix position